What is the best font for emails?

 Character readability

-The readability of characters plays a essential role in email communication.
-Clear and crisp fonts make reading easier and increase reader engagement.
-THE fonts suitable for emails must be clean and large.
-Using fancy fonts can affect readability.
+The legibility of characters plays an essential role in communication by email.
+Clear and clear fonts facilitate reading and increases readers' commitment.
+The fonts suitable for emails must be clean and large.
+The use of fancy fonts can affect readability.

 Font size and line spacing for fonts